Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1.md

 - they head out and go towards the research group.
 	- noteably walk through an alleyway, and I will pause.
 You go through an alleyway... ... ...
 And you arrive at a tavern.
 	- Chrone is already a member of the research group and has already gathered some esteem, and is the reason why the party even gets the mission in the first place.
-		- Chrone arrives in his wild shape (birb) coincidentally at the same time.
+		- Chrone arrives in his wild shape (spooder) coincidentally at the same time.
 		- preceprtion roll for seeing the hole in the roof.

 - Joining research group [[Lettered Lamenting]]